-According to the Office for National Statistics (ONS), 5.36 million people are employed in the public sector across the UK - accounting for 16.5% of all those in paid work.
+According to the Office for National Statistics (ONS), 5.42 million people are employed in the UK's public sector - accounting for 16.5% of all those in paid work (June 2019).
 It's a huge employment source, but what exactly is the public sector?

 What areas of the public sector can I work in?

 These aren't your only options - you can find work with a number of other public services, but these tend to cross over with other sectors.
 You could work in:

-- healthcare - as a paramedic, administrator or health service manager where you'd typically be employed by the National Health Service (NHS) - the sector's biggest employer.
+- healthcare - as a paramedic, administrator or health service manager where you'd typically be employed by the National Health Service (NHS), the sector's biggest recruiter.